ska-telescope/ska-tango-testing/docs/src/guide/integration/custom_queries_and_assertions.rst

     # Query the events
     events = tracer.query_events(predicate)

+**NOTE**: if your query has a timeout, don't worry accessing ``tracer.events``.
+That property is thread-safe and, since the tracer will continue to collect events, it will be updated with the new events that arrive while the query is waiting, so every time your predicate will be evaluated it will use updated data.

 Some meaningful examples of predicates are available in the :py:mod:`ska_tango_testing.integration.predicates` module, where are